certtools/intelmq/intelmq/bots/outputs/amqptopic/README.md

 ### Examples of usage:

-* Usefull to send events to a RabbitMQ exchange topic to be futher processed in other platforms.
+* Useful to send events to a RabbitMQ exchange topic to be further processed in other platforms.

 ### Confirmation